-Sing the Wonders of the Omni Grove Park Inn
+Best Christmas Hotel in Asheville: the Omni Grove Park Inn

 Here’s a holiday playlist to get you ready for what awaits you at the Omni Grove Park Inn:

 Naturally, the Grove Park Inn is a find in any season, but to celebrate the lead-up to Christmas, it is positively stunning!
-From the enormous centerpiece Christmas tree in the lobby, roaring stone fireplaces, and more than 100 uniquely themed Christmas trees lining the hallways, you are surrounded with holiday imagery.
+From the enormous centerpiece Christmas tree in the lobby, roaring stone fireplaces, and more than 100 uniquely themed Christmas trees lining the hallways, you are surrounded by holiday imagery.